fenago/automation-anywhere-course/lab_guides/md/Lab_18.md

 number.
 Another `String` type variable will also be needed to store the error description.

-We can start the walk-through by creating the variables we will need as follows:
+We can start the lab by creating the variables we will need as follows:

 1. Log into **Control Room**.